davidetaibi/Microservices_Project_List/README.md

 ## Demo/Toy  Projects, mainly for learning or research purpose
-This list includes projects of different sizes, from very small ones, to relatively large ones (e.g.  Train Ticket | [link](https://github.com/FudanSELab/train-ticket/)
+This list includes projects of different sizes, from very small ones, to relatively large ones (e.g.  Train Ticket | [link](https://github.com/FudanSELab/train-ticket/) )

-This projects, are not  for production use.
+This projects, are not ready for production.

 | Name  | Link | Languages | Framework | Number of microservices